claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 - **Copying / pasting cards between boards**: Simply hover over a card and use Ctrl + C / Cmd + C, then go to the destination board and use Ctrl + V / Cmd + V.
 - **Adding your name to a card**: Hover over it and press the spacebar (doesn't work if the new card bit at the bottom has focus).

+### File Explorer breaks / changes appearance after Windows 10 update.

+This fixed my problem:

+"I also had a problem with the changed appearance of File explorer.
+Turned out the navigation pane had disappeared.
+Select View option, select the down arrow at Navigation pane (top left), in the drop down menu tick the box beside Navigation pane.
+It's back to the way I like it."
+From here: https://answers.microsoft.com/en-us/windows/forum/all/file-explorer-changed-appearance-after-update/3306555e-05f6-438c-87de-66ed2b0cae2c